fikir2022/alx-pre_course/0x01-git/README.md

-# This project is about git and github setup
+# This project is to set up your git and github account
-### Which includes creating file directory and move it to github account respository called    *alx-pre_course.git*
+### To set up a file directory called *alx-pre_course* and moving it to your github  repository